Selmer Treble 'N' Bass 50 Reverb

 Selmer Treble 'N' Bass 50 Reverb Tank

 Rubber bands don't generally last for 50 years, so that rattling noise is probably the reverb tank destroying itself.
-This one's down to one spring (no sign of the other one).
-There should be two springs as in the other picture.
+This one's down to one spring with no sign of the other one.